Massively Parallel Computation on Embedded Planar Graphs: Acknowledgement

 \section{Acknowledgement}

 The authors are grateful Krzysztof Nowicki whose comments have helped improve our MPC algorithms and who pointed out implications of our work to Euclidean MST.
+The authors are grateful to Philip Klein for pointing out some relevant literature.
 The authors are also grateful to Mikkel Thorup and Tomáš Gavenčiak for helpful discussions.